-We have three plum trees in the gardens of the Old Parkdale Inn Bed and Breakfast and they were sure loaded with fruit this year.
-We’ve made cakes and pastries as they’ve come off the tree for the past few weeks.
-This morning I will make the last Plum Upside Down Buttermilk Cake of the year and I’m sure it will be well received by our guests, as always.
+We have three plum trees in the gardens of the Old Parkdale Inn Bed and Breakfast and they are sure loaded with fruit this year.
+This morning I will make the first Plum Upside Down Buttermilk Cake of the year and I’m sure it will be well received by our guests, as always.

 Plum Upside Down Buttermilk Cake